-4 growth points of brand communication in the new environment
+how to develop brand communication: 4 growth points in the new reality

 There is a prevailing idea that in any crisis, brands should invest in development.
 Stagnation is equated with decline, and to simply maintain one's current position, it is necessary to constantly move forward.
 But what specifically should be done?
 Where do brands often lag behind?

 It is important to understand that not only the actions we take to maintain our position are significant, but also the words we use to communicate with our audience.
 One person unsubscribes from a mailing list, another chooses a competitor, and a third opts for a new information stream.
 Brands that have established effective communication capture the attention of their audience, whether it's on social media, email, or a speaking slot at a conference.
 In general, the attention of the audience is the key.

 In any niche, whether it's marketing, toy design, or body-oriented psychology, it is effective communication with the audience that allows businesses to maintain their positions.

 During difficult times, we notice more acutely which brands are fading away and which are advancing to the next stage.
 There can be many reasons for success or failure, but sometimes a simple official statement from a brand can preserve the accumulated loyalty.